Tambourelli: Rules

 The aim of the game is to have the shuttlecock land within the court on your opponent's side of the net, or to force them to make an error such as hitting the shuttlecock into the net or outside of the court.

 Tournament matches are typically played in sets of three games.
 Each game is played until one player reaches 21 points and is 2 points clear, a point being scored for each shot that one's opponent fails to legally return, regardless of who served.
 Each player serves 5 times before switching, with the first player to serve being decided by playing a point before scoring begins.

 Service is underarm (beneath the shoulder) and must be taken with one foot on the court's back line.
 If the first service is called "out" or fails to cross the net, a second service is awarded.
 In singles, a player may serve to anywhere on their opponent's side of the court.
 In doubles, service is to the player diagonally opposite and must fall within their half of the court.
 A "net service" (one which clips the net on the way over but still lands "in" or which the receiving player returns) is replayed without penalty.

 When a player has served for 5 points, service changes to the opposing player or team.
 In doubles, service passes diagonally until all players have served for 5 scored points, at which point service resumes with the first player who served and the two opposing team members swap places, so that each server now serves to a new recipient.

 If the shuttlecock hits any part of the player's body, that player loses the point.
 Players are only allowed to hit the shuttlecock once to get it onto the opponent's side.
 The exception to this is the "Point Save" rule, which applies only in Doubles games.
 This rule allows a team to hit the shuttlecock twice to return it; however if that team goes on to win the rally they do not gain a point (they merely "save" or rescue the point).
 Should the opposing team also double-hit in the same rally, the two "point saves" cancel each other out and whichever team prevails in the rally wins the point.
 Should one team double-hit a second time in the rally when they are already one "point save" down, they lose the point (i.e. they do not "save" it).

-Different clubs use slightly different court sizes, with the hosts of any given tournament permitted to choose the court size for that event, but the standard court is 9.45m long by 4.1m wide.
+Different clubs use slightly different court sizes, with the hosts of any given tournament permitted to choose the court size for that event, but the standard court is 9.45m long by 4.2m wide (singles) and 4.65m wide for doubles.
 It is split in half lengthways by a line and widthways by a net, at a height of 1.75m, with each player (in singles) or team (in doubles) always remaining on their side of the net.